Melissa Satta: Personal life

 Between 2003 and 2006, Satta was in a relationship with Italian television personality Daniele Interrante.

 Between 2006 and 2011, Satta was in a relationship with Italian footballer Christian Vieri.
 In April 2011, their relationship ended because of his alleged infidelity with Sara Tommasi.

 In September 2011, Satta got engaged to 45-year-old Italian businessman Gianluca Vacchi.

 In October 2011, Satta was photographed entering a hotel late at night with American basketball player Kobe Bryant, and leaving early in the morning.
-Satta's alleged affair with Kobe Bryant apparently led to Vanessa Bryant filing for divorce.
+Satta's alleged affair with Bryant apparently led to Vanessa Bryant filing for divorce.

 In November 2011, Satta began a relationship with footballer Kevin-Prince Boateng; the pair soon became engaged.
 In April 2014, Satta had a child with her fiancé, called 'Maddox Prince', then in June 2016, they married.
 The pair separated in January 2019, before reuniting later that year.
 In December 2020, they announced their divorce on social media.